The Engaged and Embedded Library: Moving from talk to action

 Examples of libraries taking a proactive lead to engage the community in action are increasing.
 While programs that contribute to civic engagement awareness are all for the good, deep community engagement is about more than providing information and resources to a diverse community.
 It’s about taking bold strides to assume a high level leadership role and collaborate with other community stakeholders to engage the public in tackling difficult community issues.

 A. The Choose Civility campaign led by Howard County Library System (MD) is a stellar example of community engagement with real and sustained impact.
 The goal “to position Howard County as a model of civility” has been “actively and passionately” supported by nearly 100 businesses, government agencies, nonprofits, educational institutions, and private citizens.
 The website offers a wealth of activities, tools and marketing materials.
 The library even created a Choose Civility Resource Guide to share their wisdom and experience with anyone else who wants to take leadership.
+Learn more in the WebJunction webinar, Civility Goes Viral: A New Approach for a New Era.

 “It makes perfect sense for a public library to be lead organization for two reasons.
 The first is that our customer base encompasses the entire community—people of all ages, backgrounds, and walks of life—including all Choose Civility partners, who include government entities, nonprofits, businesses, and private citizens.
 The second is that the initiative fits squarely within our mission of delivering high-quality public education for all ages.”